 I decided it would probably be a good idea to weigh myself now to get the shock of it over with so I wouldn't be seeing the number for the first time in the doctor's office and have to suppress a breakdown.

 Doing this promptly led to entering a full blown depressive bout.

 I woke up at 4:00 AM drenched in sweat.
 I got up to find my A/C was blowing hot air!
 Great.
 All the humidity from the tropical storm must have burnt it out, again!

 At least it must be affecting the whole building this time because I can hear that the dickheads above me are up too at this hour stomping around like hungry dinosaurs.

 Great.
 Five more hours until my innards are poked, prodded, and scraped.

 I shit the entirety of my bowels out, several times.

 Fast forward to me sitting in the exam room talking about my anxiety ad nauseum, which is always uncomfortable and nerve-wrecking in and of itself.

-The P.A. asked me how long I've been dealing with anxiety.
+The Physician's Assistant asked me how long I've been dealing with anxiety.